 Frozen squid is a great choice even when fresh is available.
 Freezing and thawing help break down some of the tough muscle fibers making the squid more tender.

 Frozen squid is sold as tubes (cleaned bodies) and tentacles or already cut into rings for frying or other recipes calling for rings.
-Follow these easy steps to defrosting and preparing the squid for cooking.
+Follow these easy steps for defrosting and preparing the squid for cooking.

 How to Do It